$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

+These trends broadly track simple electronic considerations: early transition metals (groups 3--5; e.g., Hf, Zr, Ti, Y, Sc) have higher $d$-band centers and lower electronegativities, which strengthen $p\!-\!d$ bonding with O/N and often stabilize hydrides, yielding strongly negative $E_{\mathrm{inter}}$ and making them effective getters.
+By contrast, the more filled $d$ bands of late transition metals weaken hybridization with O/N (and in many cases H), pushing $E_{\mathrm{inter}}$ upward and favoring impurity rejection.
+Among potential getters, we focus on Zr, given its established benefits in Nb-based SRF cavities~\cite{sitaraman2023enhanced}, while noting that Hf, Ti, Y, and Sc show similarly low $E_{\mathrm{inter}}$.

 Turning to wetting, because the bcc(110) surface has the lowest energy for \emph{both} substrates, all surface and interface calculations use this orientation.
-We first compute the substrate surface energy of the Nb or Ta substrate, $\gamma_\mathrm{sub(110)}$.
+We first compute the (110) surface energy of the Nb or Ta substrate, $\gamma_\mathrm{sub(110)}$.
 Next, for each capping metal (or alloy) we evaluate the interface energy \(\gamma_{\mathrm{int}}\) between the metal and Nb(110) or Ta(110) and also the epitaxial free surface energy \(\gamma_{\mathrm{cap}}\) of the same overlayer constrained to the substrate lattice.
-Wetting is gauged with the spreading parameter \(S=\gamma_{\text{sub}(110)}-(\gamma_{\mathrm{int}}+\gamma_{\mathrm{cap}})\); wetting occurs when \(S>0\).
+Wetting is gauged with the spreading parameter $S=\gamma_{\mathrm{int}}+\gamma_{\mathrm{cap}}-\gamma_{\text{sub}(110)}$; wetting occurs when \(S<0\).

 Figures~\ref{fig:islandMaps}(a,b) plot \(\gamma_{\mathrm{int}}\) against \(\Delta\gamma=\gamma_{\mathrm{cap}}-\gamma_{\text{sub}(110)}\) for different caps on Nb and Ta, respectively.
 On ideal (110) terraces, we find that for both Nb and Ta, the metals Au, Ag, Pd, and Pt fall squarely inside the wetting quadrant for ultrathin films.
+Physically, this favorable wetting can be understood in terms of $d$-band filling at early/late transition-metal interfaces: when the combined interfacial $d$-electron manifold is closer to half filling on average, interfacial bonding is strengthened, which lowers the interface energy $\gamma_{\mathrm{int}}$ and thereby promotes wetting.

 Equiatomic binary alloys (in 50:50 proportion) that pair Au or Ag with Pd or Pt are driven deeper into the wetting region in our DFT calculations because, after full relaxation, they self-segregate into a Pd/Pt-rich interfacial monolayer (lowering $\gamma_{\mathrm{int}}$) and an Au/Ag-rich surface monolayer (lowering $\gamma_{\mathrm{cap}}$).
-Finally, in terms of Ta, we note that the larger surface energy of Ta shifts \(\Delta\gamma\) downward somewhat and improves wetting, but not enough to stabilize any additional metals in our study, leaving the same four elemental metals and their Au-rich alloys on the wetting side.
+Finally, for Ta we note that its larger surface energy shifts \(\Delta\gamma\) downward and improves wetting, but not enough to stabilize any additional metals in our study, leaving the same four elemental metals and their Au-rich alloys on the wetting side.